spectral-compute/scale-docs/docs/examples/ptx.md

 # PTX example

 This example demonstrates SCALE's support for inline PTX.
-Lots of real-world CUDA code uses inline PTX asm blocks, which are inherently NVIDIA-only.
-No need to rewrite those when using SCALE: the compiler just digests them and spits out AMD machine code!
+A lot of real-world CUDA code uses inline PTX asm blocks, which are inherently NVIDIA-only.
+There is no need to rewrite those when using SCALE: the compiler just digests them and outputs AMD machine code.

 This example uses C++ templates to access the functionality of the PTX `lop3` instruction, used in various ways throughout the kernel.